GitHub-Sofyan/academic-personal-1/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Sports Scientist/Strength and Conditioning Coachl" company = "Goalball WA" company_url = "https://www.goalballwa.com"
+  title = "Sports Scientist/Strength and Conditioning Coach" company = "Goalball WA" company_url = "https://www.goalballwa.com"
   location = "Perth, Western Australia" date_start = "2019-07-01"
   date_end = ""
   description = """
+  Apply an interdisciplinary approach to provide sports science support to improve the performance of the Goalball WA team.
+Provide a training intervention and recommendations to the current existing training pipeline and program.
   """

 [[experience]]